Three-coloring triangle-free graphs on surfaces IV. Bounding face sizes of 4-critical graphs: The proof of Theorem

 Note that $w(f)-w(f_1)-w(f_2)\le 16$ and $\ell(\QQ_1)+\ell(\QQ_2)=\ell(\QQ)$.
 Also, $\surf(f)-\surf(f_2)\le 48$, and when $g(\Pi_f)=0$ and $f$ has only two facial walks, then $\surf(f)-\surf(f_2)\le 6$.

 By Lemma~\ref{lemma-surfineq}(c), we have

 where $\delta=16$ if $g(\Pi_2)=0$ and $|\QQ_2|=1$ and $\delta=56$ otherwise.
 Note that if $g(\Pi_2)=0$ and $|\QQ_2|=1$, then $g(\Pi_f)=0$ and $f$ has only two facial walks.
 We conclude that $\surf(f)-\surf(f_2)-\delta \le -8$.
-Therefore, $w(H,\QQ)\le \ell(\QQ)+16+\eta\Bigl(\surf(g(\Pi), |\QQ|, t_0(\QQ),t_1(\QQ))-8-\sum_{h\in F(H)} \surf(h)\Bigr)$.
+Therefore,

 \item {\em $c$ is not separating.} Let $f_1$ be the face of $H$ (in the embedding in $\Pi_1$) bounded by $W$ and $f_2$ the other face corresponding to $f$.
 Again, note that $\surf(f_1)=0$.
-By (\ref{eq-ind}) applied to $H$ embedded in $\Pi_1$, we obtain the following for the weight of $H$ in $\Pi$:
+By (\ref{eq-ind}) applied to the embedding of $H$ in $\Pi_1$, we obtain the following for the weight of $H$ in $\Pi$:

 Since $c$ is two-sided, $g(\Pi_1)=g(\Pi)-2$, and